-11. The Chief Executive, Chief Operating Officer, Head of Legal and Democratic Services, Head of Finance and Property, and Head of Streetscene to issue authorisations under the Regulation of Investigatory Powers Act 2000.
-12. To allow the Chief Executive and the Chief Operating Officer, in consultation with the Executive Portfolio Members and the Head of Finance and Property, to amend fees and charges periodically in their own area on the basis that overall income in their portfolio income remains the same or increases.
+11. The Chief Executive, Chief Operating Officer, Head of Legal and Democratic Services, Director of Resources, and Head of Streetscene to issue authorisations under the Regulation of Investigatory Powers Act 2000.
+12. To allow the Chief Executive and the Chief Operating Officer, in consultation with the Executive Portfolio Members and the Director of Resources, to amend fees and charges periodically in their own area on the basis that overall income in their portfolio income remains the same or increases.
 13. To make minor amendments to personnel policies which do not affect staff terms and conditions, and to make other amendments to those policies in consultation with the Executive Member for Resources and Performance Management.
 14. To approve new personnel policies which do not affect staff terms and conditions and which are not key decisions, in consultation with Group Leaders and the Executive Member for Resources and Performance Management 15.
-To deal, including with the approval of the Strategic Head of Economy and Growth, with grant applications for a value of above £20,000 and upto and including £50,000.
-16. To deal with grant applications above the value of £50,000 in consultation with the Executive Member for Economy and Growth All grant offers of a value of £10,000 or more to be signed by the Section 151 Officer or other delegated financial responsible person together with the Executive Member for Economy and Growth other delegated financial responsible person together with the Executive Member for
+To deal, including with the approval of the Strategic Director of Economy and Development, with grant applications for a value of above £20,000 and upto and including £50,000.
+16. To deal with grant applications above the value of £50,000 in consultation with the Executive Member for Economy and Growth All grant offers of a value of £10,000 or more to be signed by the Section 151 Officer or other delegated financial responsible person together with the Executive Member for Economy and Growth.
+All grant offers at or above the Key Decision threshold to be dealt with in accordance with Rules 13 to 23 of Part 4 Access to Information Rules.

-Strategic Head of Economy and Growth
+Director of Economy and Development